Folarinnn/baimtwo/README.md

 ### Step 1: Creating an S3 Bucket
-- This step will be required in order to do image-to-text and text-to-image inference calls to certain models.
+- This step will be required in order to do image-to-text and text-to-image inference to certain models.
 Also, make sure that you are in the **us-west-2** region.
-If another region is required, you will need to update the region in the `invoke_agent.py` file on line 26 of the sample.
+If another region is required, you will need to update the region in the `invoke_agent.py` file on line 26 of the project code.
-- Create an S3 bucket, and call it `bedrock-agent-images-alias`.
-We will use the default settings.
+- Create an S3 bucket, and call it `bedrock-agent-images-{alias}`.
+Make sure to update `{alias}` with the correct value.
+THe rest of the settings will remain default.
 - Next, upload the sample image from [here](https://github.com/jossai87/bedrock-agent-call-multiple-models/blob/main/images/generated_pic.png), to this S3 bucket.